YassineEddyb/miniRT_42/README.md

 in this lesson well draw a sphere and the same method go for other basic shapes.

 ### generating rays
-In orther to generate rays in real life you would have to implement a camera but we'll keep thing simple here
+In orther to generate rays in real life you would have to implement a camera but we'll keep thing simple here.

-First we'll have to deside how large our window will be
+First we'll have to deside how large our window will be:
 ```
 Width = 100
 Height = 100
 ```

-We'll assume the ray starts from z -5
+We'll assume the ray starts from z -5.
 ```
 vector ray_origin = point(0, 0, -5)
 ```